sophialyj/system-design-primer/README.md

     * [Caches](http://www.lecloud.net/post/9246290032/scalability-for-dummies-part-3-cache)
     * [Asynchronism](http://www.lecloud.net/post/9699762917/scalability-for-dummies-part-4-asynchronism)

-Stateless: Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.
+Stateless: Every server contains exactly **the same codebase and does not store any user-related data**, like sessions or profile pictures, on local disc or memory.
 Sessions need to be stored in a centralized data store which is accessible to all your application servers.
 It can be an external database or an external persistent cache, like Redis.

 #### Asynchronism